jeev20/jeev20.github.io/_posts/2024-05-17-DiagramAsCode.md

 To change the port which is mapped to the container port 8080 edit  `--publish 8081:8080` This will then run mermaid server at https://localhost:8080

-You have other options which can be customized.
+You have other options which can be customized, such as `MERMAID_RENDERER_URL` and  `MERMAID_KROKI_RENDERER_URL`.
 Details can be found at https://github.com/mermaid-js/mermaid-live-editor

 ### Using obsidian

-An example diagram definition followed by the output (rendered within obsidian with `mermaid` tag)
+An example diagram definition followed by the output (rendered within obsidian with `mermaid` tag).
+No extra community packages need to be installed within obsidian for this to work.
 ```
 ---
 title: UiPath Reframework for Perfomer